WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`boolean` Boolean represents whether current URL is or not a WordPress path.
+`boolean`: Boolean represents whether current URL is or not a WordPress path.

 ### loginUser